 The Durham food scene covers every time and place and I’m very happy to live in a city with so many culinary options.
-Whether you’re spending just 24 hours in Durham or a first-time visitor, you’ll come away impressed with Durham and consider it a wonderful eating destination.
+Whether you’re spending just a weekend in Durham or a first-time visitor, you’ll come away impressed with Durham and consider it a wonderful eating destination.
 With so many friggin awesome choices, I know it’s overwhelming and that’s why I wanted to share some of my favorites with you.
-My belly is starting to growl just thinking about this task, so let’s make our way through the Durham food scene and leave as few stones unturned.
+My belly is starting to growl just thinking about this task, so let’s make our way through the Durham food scene and leave very few stones unturned.

 Durham Coffee Shops